GIGABOOST.AI

 • Pitching "Dry" Funds: Many VCs are in the middle of a fundraise themselves.
 They have a brand name but no active capital to deploy.
 If you don't check their "Dry Powder" status, you are pitching to a ghost.

 • Ignoring LPs and Family Offices: Founders often focus exclusively on brand-name VCs.
-However, direct investing by private wealth is up 40% in 2026.
-These investors often have much broader, more flexible theses.
+However, {{STAT:40%|Increase in direct investing by private wealth (LPs and family offices) in 2026}}, and these investors often have much broader, more flexible theses.

 • Generic Personalization: Mentioning an investor's alma mater is not a thesis match.
 Personalization in 2026 means referencing a specific technical point they made in a recent whitepaper or podcast.